 I was definitely the most nervous to teach my first ILP drama lesson.
 I had the little chairs all lined up against the wall to make the rest of the room a sort of stage and a big bag of fun props (of course!).

-Pst: Want to try your hand at teaching English in one of 10 countries while traveling the world as a volunteer with ILP?
+Pst: Want to try your hand at teaching English while traveling the world as a volunteer with ILP?
 We have a lot more information for Elementary Education Teachers you might be interested in.

 Drama Lesson Ideas: